List of DC Comics characters: A: Amazing Grace

-Amazing Grace is a fictional character appearing in American comic books published by DC Comics.

-Amazing Grace lives among the lowlies of Apokolips and the sister of Glorious Godfrey.
-A loyal agent of Darkseid, she pretends to preach opposition to Darkseid's word and encourages them to revolt.
+Amazing Grace is a New God and the sister of Glorious Godfrey.
+A loyal agent of Darkseid, she lives among the lowlies of Apokolips, pretending to preach opposition to Darkseid's word and encourages the lowlies to revolt.
 When they do, they are easily defeated, crushing their revolt and their spirits.

 After Superman (in his civilian guise as Clark Kent) was transported to Apokolips, Grace was "captured" by Darkseid's troops and was to be thrown into the firepits; all to lure Superman out.
 He saved her, but he himself fell into the fire pits.
 He survived, but with no memory or powers.
 It was implied that Grace seduced Superman on behalf of Darkseid, and convinced the Man of Steel that he was Darkseid's son.
 Superman was given his powers back when he allied himself with Darkseid and led Darkseid's forces into battle.
 Serving Darkseid, Superman went into battle against Darkseid's true son Orion who used the powers of the Mother Box to restore Superman's memories while erasing his knowledge of, and guilt over, the thousands that had died because of his actions under Grace's influence.

-Amazing Grace and Kalibak later pose as Wonder Woman and Superman as part of Darkseid's plot to destroy Mount Olympus.
+Americommando

+Americommando is an alias used by several characters appearing in comic books published by DC Comics.

+Tex Thompson

+Harry "Tex" Thompson was the first Americommando.